lindseymraz/BOINC4Science/BOINC Projects.md

 🎓✒️TN-Grid - The gene@home project is an implementation of the PC-IM algorithm, whose purpose is to expand Gene Regulatory Networks (GRN).
 Each network is a  graph that specifies the causal relationships inside this set of genes,  and helps in studying the gene expression phenomenon: the process  through which the DNA is transcribed into RNA and the RNA translated into proteins.

-🎓📱✖️ Rosetta@home - Protein structure prediction that may ultimately lead to finding cures for some major human diseases. (often low on work).
+🎓✖️ Rosetta@home - Protein structure prediction that may ultimately lead to finding cures for some major human diseases. (often low on work).
 Warning: workunits require a lot of memory, many require virtualbox.

 # ☂️ Umbrella Projects ☂️

 Umbrella projects focus on several different areas of science

-💚🎓✖️📱 World Community Grid - Mostly focused on medical research, projects have included research on AIDS, Zika, COVID, and rainfall patterns.
+💚🎓✖️ World Community Grid - Mostly focused on medical research, projects have included research on AIDS, Zika, COVID, and rainfall patterns.
 Run out of Krembil institute

-🔓✒️✖️📱Yoyo@home - Brings existing distributed computing projects to the BOINC world using the BOINC Wrapper technology.
+🔓✒️✖️Yoyo@home - Brings existing distributed computing projects to the BOINC world using the BOINC Wrapper technology.
 Mostly math but some biology as well.

 # ⚛️ Physics ⚛️

-🎓📱✖️ LHC@home - Process data from the large hadron collider/CERN.
+🎓✖️ LHC@home - Process data from the large hadron collider/CERN.

 # 🔭 Space 🔭

-🏆🎓💚✖️🔓📱✒️ Asteroids@home - Asteroid research - it uses photometric measurements of asteroids observed by professional big all-sky surveys as well as 'backyard'  astronomers.
+🏆🎓💚✖️🔓✒️ Asteroids@home - Asteroid research - it uses photometric measurements of asteroids observed by professional big all-sky surveys as well as 'backyard'  astronomers.
 The data is processed using the lightcurve inversion method and a 3D shape model of an asteroid together with the rotation period  and the direction of the spin axis are derived.
 Publishes a database of all findings

-🔓🏆💚❤️✒️📱✖️ Einstein@home - Search for spinning neutron (pulsars) stars using data from the LIGO  gravitational-wave detectors, the Arecibo radio telescope, and the Fermi  gamma-ray satellite.
+🔓🏆💚❤️✒️✖️ Einstein@home - Search for spinning neutron (pulsars) stars using data from the LIGO  gravitational-wave detectors, the Arecibo radio telescope, and the Fermi  gamma-ray satellite.
 All results published in an open database and credited to users.

 🔓🎓💚❤️✖️✒️ Milkyway@home -  Creation of a 3D map of the Milky Way galaxy using data gathered by the  Sloan Digital Sky Survey.
 This project enables research in both astroinformatics and computer science.

-🎓🔓📱 Universe@home - Search for astronomical objects and phenomenon including black holes.
+🎓🔓 Universe@home - Search for astronomical objects and phenomenon including black holes.

 🎓Gaia@home - Infrequent work, research on comets and other space phenomenon.